Darkzarich/Darkzarich/README.md

 I'm Maxim, a tech enthusiast and a Web Developer based in Russia, passionate about Frontend and Backend, Web Development in general.
 Along with writing code, I'm also passionate about DevOps stuff and build automation.

-- 🔭 I’m currently working for TurboRender as a Frontend Developer
+- 🔭 I’m currently working for X5FoodTech as a Frontend Developer
 - 💚 Vue
 - 🌱 I’m currently improving my knowledge and understanding of my current stack I use everyday 😀
 - 💬 Ask me about anything related to **MERN** or **MEVN** stack